matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 transaction.
 It ends up being inefficient to constantly recheck for the presence of the ant inside `move`, so the decision making process of the behavior is going to find that we have a free path here, and then call `move`.
-Absoluately, we can move, because I already checked that there is no ant in the way, thus enforcing the no two ants in the same space.
+Absolutely, we can move, because I already checked that there is no ant in the way, thus enforcing the no two ants in the same space.